Skip to main content

 Better listening experience

-Only when you listen to music in a quiet room, you can fully experience headphones’ sound quality.
-As soon as unwanted noises start creeping in, the details get less sharp and you no longer hear every nuance in the song.
+Only when you listen to music in a quiet room can you fully experience headphones’ sound quality.
+As soon as unwanted noises start creeping in, the details get less sharp, and you no longer hear every nuance in the song.

 That’s why noise cancelling can help improve the sound quality simply by reducing annoying elements from the environment.